TyflosAccessibleSoftware/SoundOutputSelector/readme.md

 ## Description

+This repository contains various AppleScript to manage the sound output device.

+### SoundOutputSelector

 This script shows a sound output selector to change between diferent output devices fastly.

 The default option is the system output.
-This is a good option when the current sound output is not working and this script allows to change the sound output for blind users.
+This is a good option when the current sound output is not working so this script allows to change the sound output for blind users.

+### ResetSoundOutput

+This script choose automatically the default sound output device.
+This function is usefull when the current sound output device is not working.

 ## Localization

-This script is available for two languages: Spanish and English.
+These scripts are available for two languages: Spanish and English.
-You can customize the script for other languages.
+You can customize eatch script for other languages.
 It is very easy.
 You have to modify these variables:

 * *MenuViewName* : This is the text string for the *View* in the menu bar.